 Revelstoke Mountain Resort

 Revelstoke Mountain Resort is the newest ski resort I’ve ever been to.
-The 2017/2018 season sees the resort celebrate its 10th birthday.
-However the mountain has been skied on for much longer than that which gave Revelstoke the chance to earn it’s reputation.
+The 2017/2018 season sees the resort celebrated its 10th birthday.
+However, the mountain has been skied on for much longer than that which gave Revelstoke the chance to earn its reputation.

 Skiing at Revelstoke Mountain Resort

-It’s definitely not a great resort for beginners since only 7% of terrain is rated as beginner friendly, 45% intermediate and 48% for advanced skiers.
+It’s definitely not a great resort for beginners since only 7% of the terrain is rated as beginner-friendly, 45% intermediate and 48% for advanced skiers.
 That’s not to say you’ll find nothing here, but if you are a beginner or lower-end intermediate then you’d be better off at SilverStar Mountain Resort.

 Another thing to know about Revelstoke is that it’s huge in terms of skiable terrain.
 The whole resort is made up of 3,121 acres yet there are only 69 trails.